dalenguyen/firebase-wordpress-docs/docs/extensions/woocommerce.rst

 Synchronization (Extension)
 ----------------------------------

 The first iteration of the extension is to sync order and product to firebase (realtime / firestore).
-After succesfully purchase, the order will be synced to firebase.
+After successfully purchase, the order will be synced to firebase.

-The purpose of syncing Orders & Products is to have the flexibility of assigning user roles / persmissions based on their purchases - this can be done via custom cloud functions.
+The purpose of syncing Orders & Products is to have the flexibility of assigning user roles / permissions based on their purchases - this can be done via custom cloud functions.

-The configuration is straight forward, after installing the plugin, you will have to pick the right type of database and the name for the database in order to save the woocommerce's order.
+The configuration is straight forward, after installing the plugin, you will have to pick the right type of database and the name for the database in order to save the Woocommerce's order.

 .. figure:: /images/extensions/woocommerce/woo-configuration.png
     :scale: 70%
     :align: center

     Extension configuration

+Since v2.0.0, when you delete a product in WooCommerce, it will also delete in Firebase.
+Product data model will also base on WooCommerce Rest API structure.
+The existing product structure will be Deprecated in the next few releases - please modify your code in order to avoid breaking.

 Synced Order -> Firebase (Extension)
 ----------------------------------